chagaz/SamSpecCoEN/README.md

 creates train and test indices for `repeat0` of the cross-validation procedure, stored as `train.indices` and `test.indices` under `../outputs/U133A_combat_RFS/subtype_stratified/repeat0/<fold idx>/` for `<fold idx>` ranging from 0 to 9.

 #### Inner cross-validation
-`python InnerCrossVal.py ../ACES ../outputs/U133A_combat_RFS ../outputs/U133A_combat_RFS/subtype_stratified/repeat0/fold0/ regline -k 5 -m 1000`
+`python InnerCrossVal.py ../ACES ../outputs/U133A_combat_RFS ../outputs/U133A_combat_RFS/subtype_stratified/repeat0/fold0/ -t regline -k 5 -m 1000`
 runs an inner cross-validation loop (5 folds) on the training part of fold 0 of repeat 0, using the REGLINE edge weights as features, to determine optimal parameter(s) of the learning algorithm.
 Results are stored under `../outputs/U133A_combat_RFS/subtype_stratified/repeat0/fold0/results/`